zbarovsky/Python-Geocoder/README.md

 ## Deliverables

-This homework will be a two-part code challenge with a bonus.
-It will be a little different than the other homework because Part 2 will build on the code from Part 1.
+This assignment will be a two-part code challenge with a bonus.
+It will be a little different than the other assignments because Part 2 will build on the code from Part 1.
 You can put all of your code in one file called `solution.py`.
 Right now, just make that one file.

 *Reminder: On your laptop, you can run the file from your command line with the following:*